 Similarly, like after a long flight, a compress helps refresh you and your skin as you cleanse yourself – or lay the cloth over your forehead to cool you down.

 Should You be Wearing Glasses?

 Straining your eyes can cause some serious headaches.
-Even with good and natural light, if you feel like your eyes are getting too burned out when staring at your computer; it might be time to invest in some glasses.
+Even with good and natural light, your eyes can still feel burned out when using a computer.
+This may mean that you need to start wearing glasses.
 It may also be a good idea to get your eyes evaluated to make sure you don’t need a prescription.

 If you don’t need a prescription, it still might be a good idea to get a pair of computer glasses to reduce the strain of screen light on your eyes.

-As simple and obvious as they may seem, following these quick and easy tips will help you avoid those nasty headaches that are associated with staring at a computer screen for hours at a time.
+As simple and obvious as they may seem, following these quick and easy tips will help you avoid those nasty headaches.
 Combining these tips is also great ways to keep yourself awake and refreshed while working on your novel.
 I hope these novel writing tips help alleviate any literal or figurative headaches you might get.

 When you feel like you’re ready to take the next step, why not get an instant online quote with us?
 We can help get your work into print.